ioBroker/ioBroker.js-controller/docs/en/install/linux.md

 ## Installation Guide
 ### Installation operating system
-* Install the desired base operating system (Raspian Stretch, Ubuntu, Debian, etc.) depending on the hardware you are using.
+* Install the desired basic operating system (Raspian Stretch, Ubuntu, Debian, etc.) - depending on the hardware used.

-Help and instructions for the respective versions are available on the corresponding support pages, Youtube, etc.
+Help and instructions for the respective versions are available on the corresponding support pages, YouTube, etc.

-* ONLY if root access via SSH or sftp is absolutely necessary, **CAN** also the
+* ONLY if root access via SSH or sftp is absolutely required, **CAN** also

-Root access for SSH will be unlocked.
+Root access for SSH can be activated.

-We advise against the well-known security aspects of it.
-For the installation of ioBroker it is sufficient to use the sudo command and to preface the respective command.
+We advise against this, based on the known security aspects.
+For the installation of ioBroker it is sufficient to use the sudo command and to put it in front of the respective command.

 ### Installation Node.js
-The following instructions are also to be used during a downgrade.
+The following instructions should also be used when downgrading.

-The currently recommended version is node 10.x; with js-controller 1.5.7 also node 8.x, then in step 4.1. replace the "10.x" with 8.x ".
+The currently recommended version is node 10.x; with js-controller 1.5.7 also node 8.x, then in step 4.1. exchange the “10.x” for 8.x ”.

 !> Debian Buster requires node.js v10.x !!

-<span style="color:red">odd nodejs versions are not recommended as they are development versions.</span>
+<span style="color:red">Odd versions of nodejs are generally not recommended as they are developer versions.</span>

-1. System Update: `` sudo apt-get update && sudo apt-get upgrade``
+1.System update: `` sudo apt-get update && sudo apt-get upgrade ''

-Depending on the OS used, the update can also be performed using ``sudo apt update && sudo apt upgrade``.
+Depending on the OS used, the update can also be carried out using ``sudo apt update && sudo apt upgrade``.

 2. Test for existing versions of nodejs and npm.